leonardomsft/AuthTest/README.md

 AuthTest is an authentication test tool for testing the various authentication methods & protocols available in the Windows Operating System.

 AuthTest is a two-part tool consisting of a server and a client.
-The server runs on the destination computer and waits for client connections.
-The client runs on the source machine and receives all the authentication parameters.
-The client connects to the server and runs the desired test.
+The server runs on the destination computer and receives client connections.
+The client runs on the source machine and connects to the server to run the desired test.

 ## Client

-Use the client to specify the test parameters:
+Launch the client and specify the test parameters:

+**Server name or IP:** The destination computer running AuthTestServer.exe.
+**TCP Port:** The TCP port in which the server is listening to.
+**Target or SPN:** SPN, UPN, or SamAccountName used to run AuthTestServer.exe.
+**Package:** The authentication package to be used: Negotiate, Kerberos, NTLM, or CredSSP.

+Credentials:

+**Implicit:** Use the credentials of the current user (account used to launch AuthTestClient.exe) **Explicit:** Specify different credentials

+Test Type:

+**Basic:** Tests authentication only.
+**Advanced:** Tests authentication, impersonation, and encryption.

 ![Alt text](Fig1.png?raw=true "Figure1")